 Foreign companies who wish to commence business activities in Singapore will be required to incorporate a Singapore Company.

 For registration of a Singapore Representative Office, all new applications of the foreign commercial entity must fulfill the following criteria:

 Approval can take 1 to 2 weeks and is usually valid for one year, on a renewable basis for a maximum of three (3) years.

 After the registration of the Representative Office, the foreign company can apply for an employment pass for its overseas personnel who will be stationed in Singapore.
 The Representative office may also hire local research/admin staff.

 Most Companies prefer to bring their own representative to helm the Representative Office in Singapore.
 If this is the same for your Company, we can assist you in applying for an Employment Pass for your foreign “Chief Representative Officer” so that they can legally work in Singapore.

-With effect from the 1st of September 2020, the Ministry of Manpower (MOM) has raised the minimum qualifying salary for new Employment Pass (EP) applications from S$3,900 to S$5,000.
-For financial services sector, the minimum qualifying salary is S$5,000 with effect from 1 December 2020.
-The same will be raised in tandem for older and more experienced candidates have been raised correspondingly and will remain around double the minimum qualifying salary for the youngest applicants.
+With effect from the 1st of September 2020, the Ministry of Manpower (MOM) has raised the minimum qualifying salary for new Employment Pass (EP) applications from S$3,900 to S$4,500.
+For financial services sector, the minimum qualifying salary is $5,000 with effect from 1 December 2020.
+The qualifying salaries for older and more experienced candidates have been raised correspondingly and will remain around double the minimum qualifying salary for the youngest applicants.

 A foreign company that is interested in setting up a Singapore Representative Office will typically engage a professional services firm to assist it with the Representative Office registration and to act as a contact point for any clarifications required by the approving authorities.
 Please contact us if you are interested in registering a Representative Office in Singapore.